trussworks/react-uswds/docs/contributing.md

 > },
 > ```

-To unlink the package from your application code (you don't need to unlink your local ReactUSWDS code) :
+To unlink the package from your application code (you don't need to unlink your local ReactUSWDS code), reinstall the released version of the package:

 ```

-cd /path/to/your/application
+➜ cd /path/to/your/application
-➜ yarn unlink @trussworks/react-uswds
+➜ npm uninstall @trussworks/react-uswds
-yarn unlink v1.22.4
-success Removed linked package "@trussworks/react-uswds".
-info You will need to run `yarn install --force` to re-install the package that was linked.

-➜ yarn install --force
+➜ npm install @trussworks/react-uswds
 ```

 #### Install from a ReactUSWDS branch